Skip to content

 Kashmir became a short-lived but exceptional mining source in the late 1800s and early 1900s, producing highly prized blue sapphires.

-How to Wear September Sapphires
+How to Wear The September Birthstone